 Virginia Beach is a large coastal city (i.e. on the ocean, a bay, or inlet) located in the state of Virginia.
 With a population of 452,745 people and 100 constituent neighborhoods, Virginia Beach is the largest community in Virginia.

-Virginia Beach is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Virginia Beach is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Virginia Beach is a city of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in Virginia Beach who work in office and administrative support (13.71%), sales jobs (12.13%), and management occupations (10.99%).

 Virginia Beach is home to a number of people employed in the armed forces.
 When you visit or walk around Virginia Beach, some of the people you will bump into will be military people In and out of uniform, jogging, shopping and generally out and about town.